pablodecm/phd_thesis/src/103_chapter_3.md

 the theory parameters of interest as well as any other parameter that affect the detector readouts.
 While the true generative model of the data
 $p(\boldsymbol{x}, \boldsymbol{z} | \boldsymbol{\theta})$ is unknown,
-the knowledge about the underlying physical processes described in in [Section @sec:pheno] and [Section @sec:event] can be used to build a generative approximation of
+knowledge about the underlying physical processes described in in [Section @sec:pheno] and [Section @sec:event] can be used to build a generative approximation of
 $p(\boldsymbol{x}, \boldsymbol{z} | \boldsymbol{\theta})$ which can